-† The U.S. Environmental Protection Agency or the California Air Resources Board has determined that the failure to perform this maintenance item will not nullify the emission warranty or limit recall liability prior to the completion of vehicle useful life.
+[†] The U.S. Environmental Protection Agency or the California Air Resources Board has determined that the failure to perform this maintenance item will not nullify the emission warranty or limit recall liability prior to the completion of the vehicle's useful life.
 We, however, urge that all recommended maintenance services be performed at the indicated intervals and the maintenance be recorded.

-- □ Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - ☐ Lubricate the suspension and steering linkage, transaxle shift linkage, parking brake cable guides and underbody contact points and linkage (or every 12 months, whichever occurs first). - □ Rotate tires.
+- Change engine oil and filter (or every 12 months, whichever occurs first).
+An Emission Control Service. - Lubricate the suspension and steering linkage, transaxle shift linkage, parking brake cable guides and underbody contact points and linkage (or every 12 months, whichever occurs first). - Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
+During tire rotation, check brake calipers for freedom of movement.
+Refer to the appropriate GM service manual for proper caliper service procedures.

-- □ Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - □ Lubricate the suspension and steering linkage, transaxle shift linkage, parking brake cable guides and underbody contact points and linkage (or every 12 months, whichever occurs first).
+- Change engine oil and filter (or every 12 months, whichever occurs first).
+An Emission Control Service. - Lubricate the suspension and steering linkage, transaxle shift linkage, parking brake cable guides and underbody contact points and linkage (or every 12 months, whichever occurs first).